MaartenGr/BERTopic/docs/algorithm/algorithm.md

 To improve the coherence of words, Maximal Marginal Relevance was used to find the most coherent words without having too much overlap between the words themselves.
 This results in the removal of words that do not contribute to a topic.

+You can also use this technique to diversify the words generated in the topic representation.
+At times, many variations of the same word can end up in the topic representation.
+To reduce the number of synonyms, we can increase the diversity among words whilst still being similar to the topic representation.